Green Bay Blizzard: 2013 season

 To open the 2018 season, the Blizzard started out 0–5 which lead to coach Chris Williams being relieved of his duties following the Week 6 bye, in which he was replaced by Corey Roberson as interim head coach.
-The Blizzard finished the season 2-12.
+The Blizzard finished the season 2–12.

 2019 season

 Corey Roberson was named head coach for the 2019 season.
-Under Roberson, the Blizzard had a 9-5 regular season record and qualified for the playoffs for the first time since 2012.
+Under Roberson, the Blizzard had a 9–5 regular season record and qualified for the playoffs for the first time since 2012.
 Corey Roberson was named the IFL's Coach of the Year.

 2020 season

-The League started in March 7th with two games, but after the COVID-19 pandemic, the IFL postponed and later canceled all of their games for the season.
+The League started on March 7 with two games, but after the COVID-19 pandemic, the IFL postponed and later canceled all of their games for the season.

 2021 season

 After the hiatus from the previous season, the IFL returned and the Blizzard won only one road game, while they lost their last four games again for the second time in five complete seasons.
-The team finished 5-9.
+The team finished 5–9.

 2022 season

 In 2022, the IFL made the return of conferences for the first time since 2017, and the Green Bay Blizzard was selected to be in the Eastern Conference.
-The team finished 6-10.
+The team finished 6–10.